How To Get More Online Donations With Content Marketing

 While content marketing and SEO for nonprofits are important, they’re just pieces of the puzzle to rank for in Google.

-In the end, your marketing activities need to be supported by an integrated marketing strategy to maximize results.
+In the end, your marketing activities need to be supported by an integrated plan.

 Content is king, but not enough on its own to guarantee first page results.